- Normal precautions

 Tourists have been scammed when hiring motorcycles and jet skis (especially on the islands) so get local advice on the reputation of any rental firm before approaching it.
 Avoid hiring jet skis and quad bikes.
 Never hand over your passport as security when renting these vehicles.
+Many Irish tourists have had their passports withheld if they cannot pay the fees associated with damage to these vehicles.
+Please be advised that the Embassy cannot retrieve your passport for you in such situations.
 Be aware also that there are enormous amounts of motorcycle accidents in Thailand.
 Irish citizens in the past have been injured or lost their lives.
 Always wear a helmet (it is illegal not to) and drive carefully.
+You should also check with your insurance if you are covered for such activities and ensure you have a valid international driver licence.
+Some insurance companies will not cover your costs if you were driver unlawfully i.e. with no helmet or no proper licence and medical bills can be incredibly costly.

 If you are going to be passing through Suvarnabhumi Airport, make sure that you have paid for, and have receipts for, all items in your possession before you move away from the vendor.

 Ownership of property in Thailand is very complicated.
 There have been many reported cases of property scams.
 Make sure you seek a proper legal advice.
 Foreigners are not permitted to own land in Thailand.
 Many foreigners, including Irish citizens have found themselves in very difficult situations as a result of dealing in property.
 Be aware of the pitfalls.
 Avoid them.